happybigmtn/nullsociety/docs/ux.md

 - Standardize "bet slip" placement across games (total bet, max win, odds) so it is predictable and calm.
 - Collapse side bets and advanced options into a single "More bets" drawer with state memory.
 - Reduce redundant navigation: for web, choose either header tabs or top bar, not both.
-- In mobile, keep the lobby grid minimal but introduce a single "session status" tile (balance + streak) instead of multiple banners.
+- In mobile, keep the lobby grid minimal but introduce a single "session status" tile (balance + network + faucet status) instead of multiple banners.

 ### Transparency (trust and clarity)
 - Show odds and house edge where bets are placed (ex: "35:1, house edge 2.7%") to build long-term trust.